 You’ll need to position your fire somewhere dry that is located out of the wind; this will mean your fire will be able to take hold.

 You’ll also need some kindling, small and dry twigs or bits of wood which you’ll add to the kindling once it’s alight.

 If you have a battery to hand, ideally a 9V one, and some steel wool, making fire is easy.
 Simply locate the battery terminals and rub the wool over it.

-This will create friction and discharge energy into the wool, causing it to heat up and start glowing red.
-Eventually the tiny steel wires will ignite and you can transfer this to the tinder and kindling, which should also catch light.
-If you don’t have steel wool this method will also work with a paperclip.
+This will create friction and discharge energy into the wool, causing it to heat up and begin to glow red.
+Eventually, the tiny steel wires will ignite, and you can transfer this to the tinder and kindling, which should also catch alight.
+If you don’t have steel wool, this method will also work with a paperclip.

 If you’re prepared for the eventuality of not having matches, you may have a flint and steel.

 This is a relatively easy method, as all you should need to do is strike the flint with the steel, which will create sparks.
 Do this above the tinder, and the sparks will hit the tinder and ignite it.

 Use a Magnifying Glass

 If the weather is good when you’re trying to light your fire, you can use the power of the sun’s rays to light it.

 A magnifying glass will work best, but you should be able to light a fire with any piece of glass you may have to hand.